Thewbi/tiger/chap5/README.md

 The let environment has a declaration section where variables are declared.
-For each dec in the A_decList, transDec() is called. transDec() is part of the semantic analysis module and it enters a binding into the venv (variable enviroment)
+For each dec in the A_decList, transDec() is called. transDec() is part of the semantic analysis module and it enters a binding into the venv (variable enviroment) using the S_enter() call.
+I also print the environment using TAB_dump() whenever a binding is added to the environment.

 ```
 /**